NLPStep/SensoComuneClassifier/README.md

 required arguments:
-  -p PORT,                     the port listened from the server -t TOKENIZER_MODEL,          the filename of the model of the neural tokenizer -l LANGUAGE_DETECTOR_MODEL,  the filename of the model of the language detector -f FREQUENCY_DICTIONARY      the filename of the frequency dictionary used by the
+  -p PORT,                     the port listened from the server -t TOKENIZER_MODEL,          the filename of the model of the neural tokenizer -m HAN_CLASSIFIER_MODEL,     the filename of the model of the HAN classifier -c CLASSES_FILENAME          the filename of the possible classes (one per line)
-                               language detector
 ```